scriptin/scriptin.github.io/_posts/2013-05-07-portable-development.md

 ### Improvement #2(a): using virtual machine for development

-The team Jimmy got into could build a VM specifically to run their application.
-They could build it to mimic porduction environment as closely as possible, so a bunch of initial setup friction would be gone.
-However, building VM and sharing it as an image file has following disadvantages:
+Jimmy's team can build a <acronym title="Virtual Machine">VM</acronym> specifically to run their application.
+They could build it to mimic porduction environment as closely as possible, so a bunch of initial setup frustration would be gone.

+Additionaly, if thier project runs on multiple servers (i.e. has a load balancer, application and data servers, etc.), using VMs is the only way to make it runnable.

+However, building a VM (or multiple VMs) and sharing it as an image file has following disadvantages:

 - You have to syncronize the state of each copy of VM with production environment manually either by each team meber individually or by a single person who's responsible for this.
 In former case VMs of eac person on the team would get desynced very fast.
 In latter case each time a change is done each person would have to tear his/her VM down and get a new copy.
 - Sharing VM image file is inefficient bacause of it's size.